NNTmux/newznab-tmux/README.md

 # Newznab-tmux

- * Screen shots idententifying each pane and the process it runs is located at the bottom of this page.
+ * Screen shots identifying each pane and the process it runs is located at the bottom of this page.

  * Before submitting a bug report, please verify that you are running the current revision of Newznab+ and these scripts.
 Then include as much detail as possible.
 A screen shot is extremely telling and very helpful.